Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/technical_documentation.md

 ![IMG](UMLS/start_match.png)

 When a player on the Client side initiates a request to create a new match, the process begins with the Client sending a MatchCommand containing essential details such as match type, player name, match name, selected map, and chosen character.
 The ClientLobby, responsible for managing Client interactions within the lobby environment and queues up this MatchCommand for further processing.
 Next, the Client Sender retrieves the MatchCommand from the queue and transmits it to the server using the specified communication protocol.
 On the server side, the Server receives this command.
-The MonitorMatches handles the creation of new matches, ensuring that the server acknowledges the receipt of this command and the creation of the match back to the Client Receiver.
+The MonitorMatches handles the creation of new matches, ensuring that the server acknowledges (QtResponse) the receipt of this command and the creation of the match back to the Client.

 We would like to mention the importance of this MonitorMatches which uses a mutex to ensure thread safety and prevent concurrent access issues when managing the creation and monitoring of matches on the server side.
 In a multi-threaded environment, multiple threads may attempt to access and modify shared resources (such as the list of matches or player assignments) simultaneously.
 This can lead to race conditions where the outcome of operations becomes unpredictable or erroneous.